 Existing law imposes various taxes, including a tax on income, the gross receipts from the sale of tangible personal property, and real property.

-This bill would, for taxable years beginning on or after January 1, 2026, and before January 1, 2031, impose a tax on a social media platform provider, as defined, equal to an unspecified percentage of the annual gross receipts derived from the purchase of advertisements for distribution on the provider's social media platform, as provided.
+This bill would impose a tax on a social media platform provider, as defined, equal to an unspecified percentage of the annual gross receipts derived from the purchase of programmatic advertising for distribution on the provider's social media platform, as provided.
+The bill would require the California Department of Tax and Fee Administration to administer the tax pursuant to the Fee Collection Procedures Law, the violation of which is a crime.
+By extending the application of the Fee Collection Procedures Law, this bill would impose a state-mandated local program.